-VANTAGE NEWS had reported that the governors in Monday, met at the government House, Lagos to discuss issues affecting the region.
+VANTAGE NEWS had reported that the governors on Monday, met at the government House, Lagos to discuss issues affecting the region.

-“The forum also rejects the proposed 30 per cent share of profit for the exploration of oil and gas in the basins.
-The forum rejects the ownership structure of the proposed Nigeria National Petroleum Corporation limited and disagree that the company is vested in the Federal Ministry of Finance.
-The forum proposed that the company should be held in trust by the Nigerian Sovereign Investment Authority since all tiers of government have stake in that vehicle.”
+“The forum also rejects the proposed 30 percent share of profit for the exploration of oil and gas in the basins.
+The forum rejects the ownership structure of the proposed Nigeria National Petroleum Corporation limited and disagrees that the company is vested in the Federal Ministry of Finance.
+The forum proposed that the company should be held in trust by the Nigerian Sovereign Investment Authority since all tiers of government have a stake in that vehicle.”

 Comments expressed here do not reflect the opinions of Vantage News Nigeria or any employee thereof.